mehditefrati/anomaly-detection-model/README.md

 - Train and evaluate additional machine learning models using the prepared data.
 - Provide command-line support for data processing and anomaly detection.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - OpenStreetMap contributors for the data.
 - TensorFlow for providing robust tools for sequence padding, normalization, and anomaly detection.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.